Student Services Program Acknowledgement

 Our Middle School Counseling Program is designed to be preventative and developmental and includes individual and classroom guidance activities, small group support and skill building groups.
 It is our hope that the counseling programs offered will enhance open communication regarding the many development issues that arise in the middle school years.

-During the 2025-2026 school year, your student will participate in the following lessons as part of the comprehensive developmental counseling program detailed above.
-Additionally, in order for state and local agencies, including the school system, to evaluate programs and activities, survey/needs assessments are conducted.
-One such survey is the School Climate survey.
+During the school year, your student will participate in the following lessons as part of the comprehensive developmental counseling program detailed above.
 If you wish to preview any material, please consult your school’s counselors directly.
 If you wish for your student NOT to participate in any of the following lessons, please communicate with your school’s counselors directly.
 Timing of the delivery of lessons can vary across schools in the district.
 It is important to reach out early in the school year if you wish for your student to NOT participate.

 Grades 6th – 8th: